ainaleke/CrossStackECSService/README.md

-# Welcome to your CDK TypeScript project
+# Simple App running within ECS Using AWS CDK.

-This is a blank project for CDK development with TypeScript.
+This is a CDK development project using TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands